 We may periodically enter into certain interest rate protection and interest rate swap agreements to effectively convert existing floating rate debt to a fixed rate basis.
 We do not enter into derivatives or other financial instruments for trading or speculative purposes.
-We currently have interest rate swap agreements to fix the interest rates on outstanding debt with notional amounts totaling \$365.0 million.
+We currently have interest rate swap agreements to fix the interest rates on outstanding debt with notional amounts totaling \$390.0 million.
 See Note 7 to the consolidated financial statements for additional details related to our outstanding derivatives.

-As of March 31, 2019, 3% of our outstanding consolidated debt, excluding variable rate debt with interest rate protection agreements in place, had variable interest rates and therefore were subject to market fluctuations.
-An increase in the LIBOR index of 100 basis points would result in an increase of approximately \$514,000 in interest expense on an annual basis.
+As of September 30, 2019, 1% of our outstanding consolidated debt, excluding the amount of variable rate debt with interest rate protection agreements in place, had variable interest rates and therefore was subject to market fluctuations.
+A change in the LIBOR index of 100 basis points would result in an increase or decrease of approximately \$155,000 in interest expense on an annual basis.
 The information presented herein is merely an estimate and has limited predictive value.
 As a result, the ultimate effect upon our operating results of interest rate fluctuations will depend on the interest rate exposures that arise during the period, our hedging strategies at that time and future changes in the level of interest rates.